 Yesterday was my youngest child’s 4th birthday.
-She followed me around all day asking for details on her cake, ice cream, and presents.
-To each response she would squeeze my leg and say, “You are the best mom EVER!”
-Her siblings came home from school and bounded in the door excitedly, yelling “Happy Birthday!”
+She followed me around all day, asking for details on her cake, ice cream, and presents.
+To each response, she would squeeze my leg and say, “You are the best mom EVER!”
+Her siblings came home from school and bounded in the door excitedly, yelling “Happy birthday!”
 She gave them each a hug, in turn, and said, “You are the best sister (or brother)…ever!”
-We had a wonderful evening celebrating our enthusiastic, loving, and intelligent little girl.
-She is our fifth child and despite my children’s pleas for more siblings – my five c-sections and general weariness demands she be the last.
+We had a wonderful evening at home celebrating our enthusiastic, loving, and intelligent little girl.
+She is our fifth child, and despite my children’s pleas for more siblings, my five c-sections and general weariness demands she be the last.

 Babies as a scourge.

-As I saw this image on my Facebook and read the caption, I couldn’t help but think of my sweet little 4-year old.
-What would life be like if, like a scene from The Avengers, we snapped our fingers and she, and three of her siblings, vanished – leaving us with only our oldest?
-Life, for us, would be instantly transformed.
-However, I highly doubt we, or the environment, would be better off in their absence.
-Our family would have much more money – more resources to buy new cars, a bigger house, more trips.
-Is that better?
+We are told that our earth is dying, and each new baby is hastening it’s destruction.
+There is no doubt that greed and materialism produce waste and pollution that harm our environment.
+However, would the world be better off if my family of 7 became a family of 3?
+I don’t think so.
+Our family would have much more money – more resources to buy new cars, a bigger house, and more trips.
 It seems likely that our now smaller family – with our excess – may end up being a bigger strain on the environment.
 Our demands always seem to exceed our supply.
 All the resources my four additional children consume – mostly in the form of peanut butter sandwiches and second hand clothes – are unlikely to equal the burden to fulfill the desires of a bored and wealthier family of three.
 Children help us be content with less stuff – we made the trade for more life.

 “With each new baby, the whole universe is again put on trial”G.K.
 Chesterton

-In America, we recently saw Amy Coney Barrett, a woman with seven children, nominated to the Supreme Court.
+In America, we recently saw Amy Coney Barrett, a woman with seven children nominated to the Supreme Court.
 Rather than feminists celebrating in the streets at this momentous sign of societal progression, we see questions about her choice to have a large family.
 Some call her irresponsible for having so many children; others question her motives in adopting children from Haiti.
 The concepts of “love” “goodness” and “self-sacrifice”are starkly absent in such perspectives.